-I provide a one to one, individually tailored preparation for labour and birth course to enable women and their birth partners to confidently prepare for labour, birth and the early days with a new baby.
-The workshop can be held in the comfort of your own home or via Zoom at any stage of your pregnancy.
-My whole approach is to focus on you as an individual and I aim to support you to gain the information and skills that you need in order for you to make informed choices.
+I provide one to one, individually tailored preparation for labour and birth sessions that enable women / couples to confidently prepare for labour, birth and the early days with a new baby.
+The sessions can be held in the comfort of your own home or online via zoom at any stage of your pregnancy.
+My whole approach is to focus on you as an individual and support you to gain the information and skills that you need in order for you to make informed choices.
 I have always had an interest in supporting women to make informed choices and have a positive birth experience.
-The course involves 4 sessions of 1 hour each, but they can be flexible, according to what you feel you need to learn.
-The workshop costs £120.
-Individual sessions cost £30 each.
+The sessions last 1 – 2 hours and the content is flexible, according to what you feel you need to learn.
+Individual sessions are 1 hour and cost £40.

 The topics we can cover might include the following: